Ursus deningeri: Fossil distribution

+A distinct morphotype classifiable under U. deningeri sensu lato has been found in Kents Cavern, England, dating back to latest MIS 12 or earliest MIS 11.
+A controversial specimen from the Cheonyeo Cave (Middle Pleistocene) of South Korea, formerly referred to as U. spelaeus and subsequently to U. deningeri, may instead represent a brown bear.

 Genetics

 In 2013, a German team reconstructed the mitochondrial genome of an Ursus deningeri more than 300,000 years old, proving that authentic ancient DNA can be preserved for hundreds of thousand years outside of permafrost.